Cerejais (Alfândega da Fé): History

 A settlement in the area of Cerejais dates back to the 9th century.
 The origin of its name is also remotely associated with the Ceresales, Cersares and Cersales, a zone historically known for the cultivation of cherries and cherry orchards.

 In 1706, from the writings of Father Carvalho da Costa, the settlement had about 70 homes.
-Later (1758), in the Memórias Paroquiais, the clergy in the settlement are represented by the rector of Alfândega da Fé, receiving annual 8$000 reís stipend.
+Later (1758), in the Memórias Paroquiais, the clergy in the settlement are represented by the rector of Alfândega da Fé, receiving annual 8$000 reis stipend.

 By 1759, the lands of Cerejais were owned by the estate of the Marquis of Távora; that year, the Marquess' lands and property were confiscated by the state, stemming from the events of the Távora affair.

 In 1855, until that year, the parish pertained to the municipality of Chacim, passing to Torre de Moncorvo and shortly later to Alfândega da Fé.

 Even with these changes, by 1926, the settlement had no less than 79 homes and 311 inhabitants.